and3k5/from-submodules-to-monorepo/README.md

 node perform-transformation.js <repo-dir> <branch-name>
 ```

-You will be asked to add `--acknowledge-risks-and-continue` to acknowledge that this might cause irreversible .
+You will be asked to add `--acknowledge-risks-and-continue` to acknowledge that this might cause irreversible damage.

 ## What does `perform-transformation.js` do?